ywyeo1/medicalhumanitiesmusic/kwak_junyeong.md

 In short, it shows the conflict over the song Bohemian Rhapsody, aka the trash song, and the dark personal conflict over Freddie Mercury's illness, and the climax is dramatic when the main character sings the legendary song 'Bohemian Rhapsody' at the last performance.

 <img src="./kwak_junyeong_img.png" alt="description" style="width:25%;" />

+#The Music I Wish to Be Played at My Funeral

+I chose LeeChanhyeok's ['장례희망(Funeral hope)'](https://www.youtube.com/watch?v=iIn_1_XDuBM) because what this song expresses is very simillar to things I often imagine.
+Some of lyrics like "Congraturations, cheers, and applause at my funeral that I often imagined.", "I wanted it to be party because I'm in haeven now." and lyrics saying that I hope you leave me as a good memory or that haeven really exists are things that I imagined.
+So, I think this song expresses my imagination so well that I hope it will be played at my funeral as I speak to the people around me and the people I care about.